 In other words, drivers who fail to respond to a NY traffic ticket—either because they thought it wouldn’t affect them or because they forgot—could find thier Hawaii driver’s license be suspended.
 The same goes for those who don’t to pay a DRA.

 Please also be aware: if New York (or any other state) takes away driving privileges, the state will notify the Hawaii DMV, which may could choose to suspend the license as well.
 Although this is wholly within the discretion of the Hawaii DMV, many drivers who lose their right to drive in NY have also had their Hawaii driver’s license suspended.
-This is especially true for offenses like DWI and serious cases of reckless driving.
+This is especially true for offenses like DWI or a reckless driving charge.

 What Should Hawaii Drivers Do About NY Traffic Tickets?